Clinical Research 101: How to Perfect Your Study Start-Up Process

 1. Regulatory Delays

-Delays in obtaining regulatory approvals are one of the most common issues in study start-up.
-To avoid this, it’s important to submit all required documents as early as possible and to stay in close contact with regulatory agencies to track the progress of your submissions.
+A delay in obtaining regulatory approvals is one of the most common problems in study start up.
+To avoid this it is necessary to include all the necessary documents and to communicate with regulatory agencies frequently to find out where your submissions stand.

 2. Budget and Contract Negotiation Challenges

-Negotiating contracts and budgets can be time-consuming, especially when multiple sites or vendors are involved.
-To expedite this process, it’s important to have a clear understanding of the study’s financial requirements and to work closely with legal and financial teams to finalize agreements quickly.
+Negotiating contracts and budgets can be time consuming, especially when there are multiple sites or vendors.
+To expedite this process it is important to have a clear understanding of the study’s financial requirements and to work closely with legal and financial teams to finalize agreements quickly.

 3. Site Activation Delays

-Site activation can be delayed if sites are not properly prepared or if they lack the necessary regulatory approvals.
-To prevent this, it’s important to maintain regular communication with sites and to provide them with all necessary documentation and training in advance.
+If sites are not properly prepared or if they lack the necessary regulatory approvals, site activation can be delayed.
+This can be prevented by keeping regular contact with sites and giving them all documentation and training that they may need in advance.

 4. Investigator Recruitment